Kill It Kid: Break

 On 13 November 2015 they announced on their Facebook fan page that they will be taking an indefinite break.
 Chris Turpin and Stephanie Jean from the band posted that they got married in December 2016.
 As of 2019 Kill It Kid has been completely dissolved and former members Chris Turpin and Stephanie Jean have created a new band called Ida Mae.
+Meanwhile, drummer Marc went on to drum for Reef, The Heavy, James Arthur and is full time drummer for Band of Skulls.